praesongprasit/EventSiteTest/src/team/prae-songprasit.md

     }
   ]
 profilePhoto: /assets/images/team/prae_songprasit.jpg
 profilePhotoAltText: Prae's portrait.
-A laughing Thai woman with short dark hair.
-She's wearing a large pair of dark rimmed glases, and a shirt layered with a jumper.
+A laughing Thai woman with short dark hair and a large pair of dark rimmed glasses.
 bio: "<p>Prae is a UX Engineer who is on a mission to help people make more accessible web products.</p>
 <p>That includes creating accessible and inclusive events.</p>
 <p>She cares deeply about user experience, sustainable software team development, cross discipline collaboration, and growing front-end capabilities in and out of organisations.</p>